 Pulmonary edema refers to a condition where the alveoli (tiny clusters of air sacs in the lungs) fill with fluid, displacing the amount of air intake and making it hard to breathe.
 This condition usually comes on as a result of heart failure, cancer, a traumatic event like electrocution or shock, or a head injury.
 In most cases, pulmonary edema can be resolved with a diuretic medication like furosemide, but the underlying condition needs to be addressed, as well.

-Symptoms of Pulmonary Edema in Pets
+Symptoms of Pulmonary Edema in Cats and Dogs

 Several symptoms can signify a case pulmonary edema in your dog or cat.
 If your dog is excessively panting or your cat's breathing seems labored, it's necessary to watch them more closely.
 Coughing, along with unusually rapid breathing, could signify that your pet is not receiving the proper oxygen levels it needs.
 Dogs with pulmonary edema may present with a distended jugular vein.
 And cats almost always have an enlarged thyroid and appear to be hypothermic (having an abnormally low body temperature).
 If left untreated, your dog's lips may become blue (a condition known as cyanosis) or your cat may show weakness and collapse.
 If this happens, an emergency trip to vet is warranted